-The Company goal is always to increase its wire and cable products market share to expand throughout the country, such as the Mass Rapid Transit Projects (Blue Line (Extension), Orange Line, Yellow Line and Pink Line), Projects of the State Railway of Thailand (SRT) (Double Track Railway project), Thailand High-Speed Rail Project (HSR), Small Power Producer (SPP), Independence Power Producer (IPP), Construction of Suvarnabhumi Airport Phase 2 Project and Construction of New Parliament Projects The High-Speed Rail Linked 3 Airport Project (High Speed Train), The 3rd Runway Construction for Suvarnabhumi Airport Extension Project, To modify Underground Cable Projects, and Infrastructure Projects in the area of Easter Economic Corridor (EEC) etc. These are long term projects (2-3 years) which need to use a large number of the electric wires and cables also Fiber optic cables.
+The Company goal is always to increase its wire and cable products market share to expand throughout the country.
+Its sales mainly focus on electrical contractors, existing distributors and new distributors with high potential as well as distributors in up-country.
+In addition, the Company has created more sales opportunities.
+It has aggressively expanded on bidding more mega projects such as the Mass Rapid Transit Projects (Blue Line-Extension), Orange Line, Yellow Line and Pink Line), Projects of the State Railway of Thailand (SRT) (Double Track Railway project), Thailand High-Speed Rail Project (HSR), Small Power Producer (SPP), Independence Power Producer (IPP), Construction of Suvarnabhumi Airport Phase 2 Project and Construction of New Parliament and The Conversion of Overhead Power Cables to Underground Cable Project of MEA etc., These are long term projects (2-3 years) which need to use a large number of the electric wires and cables also Fiber optic cables.
 With regard to SPEWC, its a subsidiary, has tried to find more distribution channel to sales of old products and new products to the neighboring and overseas countries.
 In 2021, SPEWC has to find more new customers in the existing market but focusing on the customers who make more profitable.
 SPEWC's classes of customers changed significantly in 2021.
 Then, the Company has focused on sales and services to the world's leading manufacturers of electrical appliances and computer equipment that their factory located in Thailand, and have been positively affected by COVID-19 pandemic.
 As a result, the Company can reduce unnecessary work and wasted time to satisfy major customers.
+In 2022, the Company has started looking for customers in Japan market if the products can be sold it would be a track record that will result in the Company being able to sell products to other markets with good profit margins.